Student Wellbeing and Engagement Policy

 Re-engagement programs such as Navigator.

-Every student’s educational journey is unique and as such TC provides extensive post-secondary school pathway support for students.
-TC senior students are supported by a Grad mentor during their final year of school.
-Students at TC are offered a range of options for completing their VCE, including the option to complete the VCE without gaining an ATAR.
+Every student’s educational journey is unique and as such Templestowe College provides extensive post-secondary school pathway support for students.
+Senior students are supported by a Grad mentor during their final year of school.
+Students are offered a range of options for completing their VCE, including the option to complete the VCE without gaining an ATAR.
 Where appropriate students may select to undertake subjects in unit 3 and 4 as non-scored.

 Where necessary the school will support the student’s family to engage by: